 - Multi-tranche funding including multilateral finance and development etc.

-Leveraged & acquisition finance services:
+Leveraged & acquisition of finance services:

-Investment banks in Hong Kong take care of their clients by offering them following services under leverages & acquisition finance –
+Investment banks in Hong Kong take care of their clients by offering them the following services under leverages & acquisition finance –

 - Acquisition finance